 Despite the fact that humanitarian aid workers continue to be targeted by various parties to the conflict, International Medical Corps remains in Syria, working to ease the suffering of those affected by the violence.
 Our teams have been helping those displaced in and around Damascus since the start of the conflict, and we continue to support tens of thousands of the 5.6 million Syrians who have sought refuge in neighboring countries, including Lebanon, Iraq, and Jordan.
 And when the sheer weight of events briefly opened the doors for refugees to enter Europe, International Medical Corps was there to assist them as they landed on Greek island beaches following oft-perilous journeys across the Mediterranean.

 Since the start of the conflict, we have provided nearly 16 million patient consultations, performed nearly one million surgeries, and provided much-needed relief supplies to more than three million people.
 Despite these efforts, our assistance-along with that of other emergency relief groups-is dwarfed by the levels of violence and the enormity of the suffering caused by this brutal war.

-As fighting has intensified, so too have reports of civilians being subjected to attacks with chemical weapons, whose use was banned by international agreement following World War I. Deliberate targeting of hospitals and humanitarian aid convoys continue seemingly unabated.
-After seven years of war, the illegal, the inhumane, and the barbaric have taken root.
-They have become Syria’s new normal.
+Deliberate targeting of hospitals and humanitarian aid convoys continue seemingly unabated.
+After seven years of war, this has become Syria’s new normal.
 And the world outside appears to have become inured to the suffering of its people.